softwaremill/odelay/README.md

 ### Delays

-Like [Futures][fut], which provide a interface for _reacting_ to change, odelay delays return an `odelay.Delay` value which can be used to _react_ to delays.
+Like [Futures][fut], which provide a interface for _reacting_ to changes of a defered value, odelay operations produce `odelay.Delay` values, which can be used to _react_ to timer operations.

-Since Delays represent deferred operations, `odelay.Delays` expose a `future` method which returns a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the future is scheduled.
+Since Delays represent deferred operations, `odelay.Delays` expose a `future` method which returns a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the operation is scheduled.

-`odelay.Delays` may be also be canceled.
-This cancellation will satisfy the future in a failure state.
+`odelay.Delays` may be canceled.
+Cancellation will satisfy the Future in a failure state.
 Armed with this knowledge, you can chain dependent actions in a "data flow" fashion.
 Note, the return type of a Delay's Future is determined by the block of code supplied.
 If your block returns a Future itself, the Delay's future being satisfied doesn't imply the blocks future will also be satisfied as well.
 If you wish to chain these together, simply `flatMap` the results, `delay.future.flatMap(identity)`.

 Below is an example of reacting the a delay's execution.

 ```scala
 import scala.concurrent.duration._

 // future execution
 import scala.concurrent.ExecutionContext.Implicits.global

 // delay execution
 import odelay.Timer.default